 Besides removing your personal information from Google searches, there are other steps you can take to delete more of your digital footprint.
 Let’s take a quick look.

 Contact data-collection sites and data-broker services

-While Googling yourself, you probably found sites that say things like, “We’ve found the phone number for Joe Jones,” or “Click here to get the arrest records of Joe Jones.”
+While Googling yourself, you probably found sites that say things like, “We’ve found the phone number for Joe Jones” or “Click here to get the credit score for Joe Jones.”
 These sites are data-collection and data-broker sites.
-You can use them to access information about someone—like their address, phone number, and family members’ names—for a fee.
+You can use them to access information about someone—including their address, phone number, and family members’ names—for a fee.

 Delete website comments

-“The internet is still the Wild West with little government regulation, and it is very difficult to have anything taken down, even if it makes you look bad or is embarrassing,” Selepak says.
+“The Internet is still the Wild West, with little government regulation, and it is very difficult to have anything taken down, even if it makes you look bad or is embarrassing,” Selepak says.
 “Your only recourse is the kindness of strangers, and sadly, we don’t live in a very kind time.”

 Hide your home on Google Maps

-Go to Google Maps, search your address, and click on the photo of your home.
-The image will enlarge and you’ll see a black box appear with your address.
-Click on the menu inside of the box and choose Report a Problem.
-Fill out the form that comes up on screen, and submit when you’re done.
-One important note: This is permanent and can’t be undone.
+Go to Google Maps, search for your address, and click on the photo of your home.
+The image will enlarge, and you’ll see a black box appear with your address.
+Click on the menu inside the box and choose “Report a Problem.”
+Fill out the form that comes up on-screen and submit it when you’re done.
+One important note: Google can’t undo this change.

 Good digital hygiene goes beyond—and may be more important than—Google search results.
 So as you take stock of the personal information available on Google, consider how you might address security issues that put you at risk for cybersecurity threats such as phishing attacks, spyware, and identity theft.